damienaicheh/PipelinesFundamentals/hol/01-first-pipeline.md

 ## Creating a repository

-Go to your Azure DevOps project and create a new repository:
+Go to your Azure DevOps project, click on **Repos** on the sidebar and create a new repository:

 ![Create a new repository](assets/project-create-repo.png)